-In this scenario, the caller thread will return with a CompletableFuture<Invoice> when the downstream flow provides it as the payload of the reply to the gateway.
+In the following scenario, the caller thread returns with a CompletableFuture<Invoice> when the downstream flow provides it as the payload of the reply to the gateway.
 Some other process must complete the future when the invoice is ready.

 ''' MyCompletableFuture<Invoice> order(Order order);